FooqX/NixOS-configuration/README.md

 - Configure default shell (fish)
 - Configure default font for terminal
 - Install a new terminal (foot)
+- Check whether firefox video hardware acceleration actually works and is configured properly, possibly add new preferences regarding that from arch wiki

 - Possible switch to unstable channel.
 # My system